Anne Feltovich (on leave 2017-18)

 An introduction to the roles of women in the ancient world through various sources: history, art and archaeology, law, literature and medicine.
 Covers the period from Egypt to early and classical Greece and down to the Roman empire, and traces the shifts in attitudes during these periods.
-(Same as Women's Studies 140.)
+(Same as Women's and Gender Studies 140.)

 History of Ancient Western Philosophy.

 A study of the philosophical classics from early Greek times to the Renaissance.
 Emphasis on Plato and Aristotle.
 Section 01 is lecture only.
 Other sections are writing intensive and registration priority is given to junior and senior philosophy concentrators (limit 20; with an additional weekly discussion session).
 (Same as Philosophy 201.)
 Werner.

 Provides an interdisciplinary introduction to the field of classical studies, focused through the Roman site of Pompeii and the eruption of Vesuvius in 70 CE.
 Through Pompeii, its destruction, and its remarkable level of preservation, we will study the art, architecture, archaeology, literature, philosophy, religion, history, daily life, sexuality, food, and social structures of Rome, as well as the place of Rome in the modern imagination.
 Students will gain a comprehensive overview of the many approaches and sub-disciplines represented within classical studies.

 Atoms, Gods and Monsters: Lucretius and His Legacy.